regisphilibert/rp_hugo/content/post/multilingual-series/part-1/index.md

 	weight: 3
 ```

 Now, our languages will be available using `.Site.Languages` and sorted by `Weight`.
 The lower the… firster.
+As we'll cover later, it is highly recommanded to make the default language come first.

 Any custom parameter will be used when calling `.Site.Params` or `.Param` in place of the default site parameter.
 Se we never have to worry about which parameter to call!